 Vehicle Registration Tax is chargeable on the registration of a motor vehicle in the State.
 All motor vehicles in the State, other than those brought in temporarily by visitors, must be registered with the Revenue Commissioners.
-A vehicle must be registered before it can be licensed for road tax purposes and a State resident is not, save in exceptional circumstances, allowed to drive an unregistered vehicle.
+A vehicle must be registered before it can be licensed for motor tax purposes and a State resident is not, save in exceptional circumstances, allowed to drive an unregistered vehicle.

 In order to register an unregistered vehicle (or one previously registered outside the State) you must make an appointment with the NCTS within 7 days of its entry into the State to have a pre-registration examination of the vehicle carried out.
 You must complete the registration process and pay VRT at the NCTS Centre within 30 days of the arrival of the vehicle in the State.
 Further details of how to book the examination are available on the NCTS website at www.ncts.ie/vrt.html.

 Additional Charge Raised by Revenue where a Vehicle has not been Registered within 30 days

 Section 62 of Finance Act (No 2) 2008 allows the Commissioners to raise an additional charge on registration where Revenue are of the opinion that the vehicle has not been registered within the specified 30 day limit.
 This usually arises where satisfactory documentary evidence is not produced at the time the vehicle is presented for registration.